PowerCodersOrg/powercoders.org/site/content/company/_index.md

 image: /img/header_companies.jpg
 section_title: Company Engagement
 text: >-
-  Our participants are highly qualified refugees and they are looking for your engagement and support.
+  Our participants are highly qualified refugees and they depend on your engagement and support.
 support_as:
   - header: Corporate Social Responsibility – Internship/Job
     text: >-